 Social distancing and the closing of businesses are driving people online.
 Demand for online food delivery has increased, and businesses like yoga studios are streaming their classes.
 People are flooding social media to discuss the virus and to connect with each other and the brands they like.
 A recent analysis by an influencer agency found a 76% increase in daily accumulated likes on Instagram #ad posts over the last two weeks.

-Engage the Consumer Tribes Who Need You Most
+Engage the Consumer Communities Who Need You Most

 Create targeted promotions for the groups who are particularly impacted by the crisis: